 However, you shouldn’t feel bad because you’ve spent countless hours of your summer watching the Islanders relax on sun loungers in their bikinis, go on countless dates, and make each other iced coffees to win brownie points; watching Love Island is actually quite the educational experience.
 Really.

 And no, we don’t just mean in terms of finding love and securing an exciting career as an influencer.
 Love Island’s lessons can also be applied to many aspects of your life – including when investing your money in the stock market (like you could with our Stocks & Shares ISA)!

 Don’t believe us?
 We’ve discovered what Love Island can teach everyone about investing and the general stock market.
 If you’ve never invested before or have just started to dip your toes in for the first time, then some of these may surprise you!

 (Warning: this post may contain Love Island spoilers from the past few seasons.
-In our defence, this year’s show ended quite a while ago now, so you really should have caught up by the time you read this...)
+In our defence, it's been a year since the last series ended, so you really should have caught up by the time you read this...)

 Don’t put all your eggs in one basket